cmlangdon/cmlangdon.github.io/index.md

 ## About Me

-I am a postdoc at the Princeton Neuroscience Institute and a member of the International Brain Laboratory.
+I am a computational neuroscientist and mathematician currently working as a postdoc in the Engel Lab at the Princeton Neuroscience Institute.
+I am also a member of the International Brain Laboratory.

 ## Research Interests